Let’s just start with me. My name is Harold Alfano, or Happy… I played a character ‘fonzdot‘ in another life.

 I grew up halfway between Sylvan Lake and Red Deer.
 Farms, dirt bikes, trails, and starting fires was life.
 I found the mountains young, moved to Calgary.
 Bought some houses, got a BSc, hated life.

-I spent the last winter and spring meditating, weather chasing, and using free or public use zones in Alberta & BC.
+I spent the winter and spring of 2017 meditating, weather chasing, and using free or public use zones in Alberta & BC.
 I was out to camp, trek, or splitboardboard.
 My main goal in that was not any epic, it was sorting my mental state out.
 I needed to find a balance after I sent my marriage down the drain, and dealing with the fall back from a head injury.

 I was working towards a trail guiding application in my spare time before that, and had decided that in the next year I would find a job with a flexible schedule in Canmore or Jasper to continue down that path.
 The career I was following before was not the life I wanted anymore, and taking the required courses, to trail guide treks on my days off, seemed like a great way to share my lifelong love and knowledge of the backcountry.